filippi-claudia/champ/docs/vmc_problematic_cblocks.md

 Variables xmatd, xmatu are shared with common block /scratch/.
 \
 **SOLUTION:** \
-CB scratch block was used only by optjas.f.
-Delete xmatd, xmatu from scratch module and introduce a "use Bloc, only: xmatd, xmatu" statement.
+The common block scratch was used only by optjas.f.
+Solution is simple: delete xmatd, xmatu from scratch module and introduce a "use Bloc, only: xmatd, xmatu" statement.
 FYI: \
 common /Bloc/ \
 b(MORB,MELEC), xmat(MELEC * * 2,2), xmatu(MELEC* * 2), xmatd(MELEC * * 2)